Skip to content

 Git Diff View

-Press Ctrl+G to open the git diff view.
-It shows a two-pane layout: changed files on the left, unified diff on the right.
-You can navigate the diff and add inline comments that get sent to the agent as a structured prompt.
+Press Ctrl+G to open or close the git diff view.
+It shows changed files on the left and the working-tree diff relative to HEAD on the right.
+You can navigate hunks, queue inline comments, and submit those comments back to the agent as a structured prompt.

 ┌─────────────────┬───────────────────────────┐